lucialayr/lucialayr.github.io/readme.txt

 LICENSE:

-This free resource is provided by styleshout.com and is free to use in both personal and commercial projects.
+The template used is provided by styleshout.com and is free to use in both personal and commercial projects.